Corporate video ideas are ten a penny, but some are better than others!

 The rise to prominence of corporate video as a communication and marketing tool can no longer be ignored.

-If you’ve been putting off because you’re too shy to get in front of the camera, or you lack solid ideas, today’s your lucky day.
+If you’re a business owner who’s been putting this off because you’re too shy to get in front of the camera, or you lack solid ideas, today’s your lucky day.

 In this post we’re going to explore 21 engaging corporate video ideas.
 A lot of them don’t rely on you personally being on the receiving end of the camera and some video ideas are cheap to produce.

 Some can be rattled out in a few hours, some may take a considerable amount of time to produce, and some are best executed by partnering with a professional video production company.

 But the idea of this post is to get your cogs turning, and help you see how you can use corporate videos to drive brand engagement.

 As we go along here, we’re going to include some examples too, to help get you inspired to delve into the world of creative corporate videos!